happycod3r/JSArray/README.md

 ## [Usage](#usage)

 JSArray is really simple to use.
-It doesn't have the prettiest gui ever, but works in it's intended way really well.
+It doesn't have the prettiest GUI ever, but works in its intended way really well.

 ### Step 1)

-Pick an array element type with the dropo down selector labeled ***"Element Type"***.
+Pick an array element type with the drop down selector labeled ***"Element Type"***.

 ![Step1](res/step1.gif)

-###  step 2)
+###  Step 2)

 Next after picking an element type, enter your first element in the text box above the ***"Element Type"*** selector and press `Enter` on the